AmmarOkran/pwlidar-cloud/README.md

 ## How to use Pwlidar_cloud on IBM Cloud
 The primary object in PyWren is the executor.
 First of all we have to import Pwlidar_cloud, and call on of the available methods to get a ready-to-use executor.
-The available executors up_to_now are: `ibm_cf_executo()`.
+The available executor up_to_now is: `ibm_cf_executo()`.
 For example:

 ```python
 import Pwlidar_cloud as pywren